danielhincapievargas/my-product-site/README.md

 ## Acknowledgments

-Thanks to Make It Real, we learn new things every day, such as working with React in this project.
+Thanks to Make It Real, we learn new things every day, such as working with React whit express in this project.